honestbleeps/BabelExt/README.md

 First, download all of the source from Github and put it together within a folder.

-Then, download PhantomJS (http://phantomjs.org), which is used to build and deploy extensions.
+Then, download [PhantomJS](http://phantomjs.org), which is used to build and deploy extensions.

 In UNIX-based OSes, run `./script/build.sh build <browser>` to build packages for each browser, and `./script/build.sh release <site>` to release them to the various extension sites.